ensnare-org/ensnare-v1/NOTES.md

   Orchestrator.
 This leads to naturally thinking in terms of contracts, testable behavior, etc. It also makes it easier to swap in experiments or outright overhauls.

+# Widgets, Displays, DisplaysInTimeline

+I've noticed my egui work tends to sprawl all over the place, and it's inconsistent.
+I'm making good headway in turning reusable things into widgets, but I think I've gone too far, and things that didn't need to be widgets have become them.
+So here are some guidelines.

+1. If something can be used by more than one owner, then it's probably a Widget.
+   This guideline focuses on how tightly bound a thing is to an Entity.
+If you always need a certain Entity to construct the Widget, and the Widget's main purpose is to render the Entity, then it's probably better for it to be a Displays::ui() implementation instead.
+2. Another way to put rule #1: if you made the Widget private to the module containing the struct that it draws, would anyone notice?